Ending a marriage is never easy, no matter what the reason or cause behind the decision.

 The legal process of ending a marriage can be lengthy and sometimes complex, requiring both parties to make decisions about things such as child care, custody and assets.
 You deserve support and our family lawyers in OKC can help.
 We can assist you every step of the way, or advocate on your behalf, providing advice and counsel on a limited basis called unbundled or limited scope representation.

-At The Law Office of Rhonda Telford Naidu, we have more than 25 years of experience to help get you the results you need.
+At Naidu Law, Family law attorneys, we have more than 25 years of experience to help get you the results you need.
 We know the ins and outs of the law, and we will work to ensure you have a stable financial future.
 Contact us today to find out how we can help at 405-792-2400.